CaelinSchaefer/CountriesAlcoholConsumption/README.md

 # CountriesAlcoholConsumption
-Classification of Regions Based on Countries Alcohol Consumption
+Classification of Regions Based on a Countries' Alcohol Consumption